Eccentric Irish Wedding Traditions and wonderful wedding blessings

 The couple would share the drink for one full moon after their wedding.
 From here, the term “Honeymoon’ was created.
 Mead and honey were sacred drinks in the Irish wedding traditions; people believed they granted fertility for a great marriage.

-Lent, Marriage Prohibition and Chalk Sunday
+Lent, Marriage Prohibition, and Chalk Sunday

-June is the most popular month for weddings, however if you wanted to get married in the past, the period from Christmas until Lent was the best time to tie the knot.
+June is the most popular month for weddings.
+However, if you wanted to get married in the past, the period from Christmas until Lent was the best time to tie the knot.
 This could be because people were busy farming during the summer months.
-The winter months were quieter and in general, more difficult for people, so a wedding would be a nice happy occasion during this time.

-The Life of an Traditional Irish Bride
+The Role of a Traditional Irish Bride

-Being the bride should be something very special.
+Being the bride should be something extraordinary.
 You celebrate finding your soulmate and starting a new chapter of life.
-How you celebrate depends solely on your cultural and religious backgrounds.
-Irish brides have a lot of unique customs that wedding traditions imposed on them.
-Some of them are quite fun and a few are pretty strange.
-So, let us take a look at the life of an Irish bride.
+How you celebrate depends solely on your cultural and religious background.
+Irish brides have a lot of unique customs that wedding traditions impose on them.
+Some of them are quite fun, and a few are pretty strange.

 Break the Cake

-Breaking the cake is one of the first Irish wedding traditions for brides which is arguably the weirdest among all of the other customs.
+Breaking the cake is one of the first Irish wedding traditions for brides, which is arguably the weirdest among all of the other customs.
 When the bride enters her new home for the first time, her mother-in-law shall break a piece of wedding cake over her head.

-This was done to ensure the women would always be friends, but I’m not sure anyone would be too happy getting cake in their hair, especially nowadays when expensive hairdressers are usually employed for the day!
+This was done to ensure the women would always be friends.
+But I’m not sure anyone would be too happy getting cake in their hair, especially nowadays when expensive hairdressers are usually employed for the day!

 When the Sun Shines